abilia/system_settings_editor/README.md

 # system_settings_editor

-A new flutter plugin project.
+A flutter plugin to read and write system settings.

 ## Getting Started